tr4ce123/app-team-takehome/README.md

 - **Duration**: Duration of the workout (minutes).
 - **Date**: Date and time of the workout.
 - **Weather ID**: Optional foreign key linking to the related weather data.
+- **Wether**: The actual Weather object associated with the Workout model

 ### Weather Model